logzio/logz-docs/_source/user-guide/cloud-siem/manage-security-rules.md

 ###### Group-by (order matters!)

 You have the option to apply **group by** operators to up to 3 fields.
-If you use this option, the alert will return the aggregated results.
+If you use this option, the rule will return the aggregated results.

 The order of group-by fields matters.
 Results are grouped in the order in which the group-by fields are added.
 (The fields are shown from first to last from Left-To-Right.)